csci430-os/assg03/README.md

    graded.
 0 if not satisfied.
 2. 40 points for keeping code that compiles and runs.
 A minimum of 50 points will be given if at least the first task is completed and passing tests.
-3. 5 to 10 points are awarded for completing each subsequent task 2-8.
+3. 15 points are awarded for completing each subsequent tasks 1-4.
-4. +5 bonus pts if all system tests pass and your process simulator produces correct output for the given system tests.

 ## Program Style and Documentation